thrawnofthedead/rhcsa9-notes-consolidated/Configure local storage.md

     * The *e2label* command can be used to change the label on ext file systems.
 This can then be used instead of the UUID.

 1. Add new partitions and logical volumes, and swap to a system non-destructively
+    1. Create the parition.
+Partitions types are important on the exam.
+In Fdisk remember to set the type to swap.
+    2. Set up a Linux swap area on the device or file we created. ``mkswap /dev/vdd1`` You could also do ``mkswap -L myswapspace /dev/  vdd1`` and use the label to mount it in fstab.
+    3. Mount the swap space in "/etc/fstab".
+In the first field you can use /dev/vdd1 or the UUID, or the label if you created one. !  [mkswap](./pictures/mkswap.png)
+    4. In the "/etc/fstab" file remember to mount the swap file to **none** and set the filesystem as swap.
+    5. To activate the swap run ``swapon -a``
+    6. Check out the new swap space ``free -h``

+If you have multiple swap files you can see the priority with ``swapon -s``

+### Swap from file

+1. sudo dd if=/dev/zero of=/swap count=2048 bs=1MiB
+2. chmod 600 /swap
+3. mkswap /swap
+4. swapon /swap
+5. fstab: /swap swap swap defaults 0 0

     * Virtual memory is equal to RAM plus swap space.
 A swap partition is a standard disk partition that is designated as swap space by the *mkswap* command.
 A file can also be used as swap space but that is not recommended.